UNSW-CEEM/NEMOSIS/README.md

 ```

 If the option `fformat='parquet'` is provided then no feather files will be created, and a parquet file will be used instead.
 While feather might have faster read/write, parquet has excellent compression characteristics and good compatability with packages for handling large on-memory/cluster datasets (e.g. Dask).
 This helps with local storage (especially for Causer Pays data) and file size for version control.
-We recommend you use `cache_compiler` if you are building a feather or parquet cache.

 ##### Cache compiler